3UU/wordpress-shariff-wrapper/trunk/readme.txt

 == Changelog ==

+= 3.1.1 =
+- make admin help compatible to the new backend

 = 3.1.0 =
 - new option to add buttons before/after the excerpt
 - new service Threema (thanks to medienverbinder)